Donate Equity - UX Internship Case Study

 Deliverables: Wireframes, User Flows, Visual Design, Prototype, Onboarding UX, Landing Page

-Impact: Signed nonprofit pre-launch, launch & podcast feature scheduled July 2025
+Impact: Signed nonprofit pre-launch, launch & podcast feature July 2025, interest and potential deals with 2 universities, multiple interested partners and integrations.

 “How can we make something as complex as equity donation feel approachable for any nonprofit?”